 Each later round starts with the player who has drawn the next-lowest double.
 For example, the player who draws the double-eight in the second round starts that round.
 The final round begins with the player who draws the double-blank.

 All dominoes must be played on one of the tableau's arms, with ends matching as in most domino games.
 (Example: If the start tile is a double-nine, the end of the domino the first player places near the start tile must be a nine.
 The other end can be anything at all.)
 Play proceeds as follows:

-Play proceeds in a clockwise direction.
+- Play proceeds in a clockwise direction.

-Dominoes must be added to all four arms of the start tile before a second domino is added to any of the arms.
+- Dominoes must be added to all four arms of the start tile before a second domino is added to any of the arms.

-- The toes are played against the double tile so that they are tilted away from the center of the tableau.
-(Doing so is what makes it look like a chicken foot.)
+- The toes are played against the double tile so that they are tilted away from the center of the tableau (doing so is what makes it look like a chicken foot).

-When the chicken foot is finished, gameplay proceeds normally.
+- When the chicken foot is finished, gameplay proceeds normally.
 Players may add tiles to any open arms, including the three new chicken toes.

 Ending the Game

+When one player places his final domino, or when no player has a legal play, the game ends.
+At this point, scores are calculated.
+The players each receive points equal to the total number of pips remaining in their hand.
+The double-blank tile is worth 50 points.
+The player with the fewest points wins.
 If there is a tie, the player who scored the most zero-point rounds wins.
 If there is still a tie at this point, the player with the lowest total in a round, other than zero, wins.